RedChainLab/Reliability-Is-Blind-Collective-Incentives/README.md

    - Simulated scenarios where reputation can serve as an alternative to slashing in incentivizing honest behavior.

 ### **Material**
-   - A collection of resources consulted during the project.
+   - A collection of resources consulted during the internship.

 ## Reference